Kushner faces battle to sell economic plan for Palestinians

 Breaking News Emails

-Days before Jared Kushner was due to kick off the economic half of his Mideast peace plan on Tuesday, Israeli Prime Minister Benjamin Netanyahu whisked U.S. national security adviser off on a helicopter tour of the West Bank’s Jordan Valley.
+Days before Jared Kushner was due to kick off the economic half of his Mideast peace plan Tuesday, Israeli Prime Minister Benjamin Netanyahu whisked U.S. national security adviser John Bolton off on a helicopter tour of the West Bank’s Jordan Valley.

 Responding to the prime minister’s remarks, Bolton said the Trump administration would take the prime minister’s concerns “very much into account.”

-The pictures of the tour, which also included U.S. Ambassador David Friedman, will have served as a potent symbol of occupation for many Palestinians, and underlined their near-unanimous rejection of the conference in the Bahraini capital of Manama.
+The pictures of the tour, whose participants also included U.S. Ambassador David Friedman, will have served as a potent symbol of occupation for many Palestinians, and underlined their near-unanimous rejection of the conference in the Bahraini capital of Manama.

-This rejection comes despite the Kushner plan’s goal of funneling billions of dollars into the ailing Palestinian economies in the blockaded Gaza Strip and West Bank.
+This rejection comes despite the Kushner plan’s goal of funneling billions of dollars into the ailing Palestinian economy in the blockaded Gaza Strip and the West Bank.

-While the administration is touting business opportunities, there has been little clarity over the political side of things.
-The Trump administration has said a political half is coming, but have refused to put a date on when it would be released.
+While the Trump administration is touting the business opportunities, there has been little clarity over the political side of things.
+The administration has said a political half is coming, but has refused to put a date on when that would be released.

-Bolton’s comments during his tour of the Jordan Valley Sunday offer further proof that the Trump administration was “singing from Netanyahu’s hymn sheet,” said Yossi Mekelberg, a professor of international relations at Regent’s University, London and senior consulting research fellow at Chatham House.
+Bolton’s comments during his tour of the Jordan Valley on Sunday offer further proof that the Trump administration was “singing from Netanyahu’s hymn sheet,” said Yossi Mekelberg, a professor of international relations at Regent’s University, London, and a senior consulting research fellow at the Chatham House think tank.

 While land swaps may be included as part of an agreement, unilateral annexation of occupied land contravened international law, he added.